cheqd/product-docs/architecture/adr-list/adr-001-did-resolver.md

 - cheqd full DID Resolver gets DID Doc in protobuf format from the ledger through the Cosmos SDK gRPC API.
 - cheqd full DID Resolver generates a response for the client's request based on received DID Doc.
 - cheqd full DID Resolver sends a response to the client through the cheqd Universal Resolver Driver and Universal Resolver itself.

-The flow for DID resolution is illustrated in the third "Client <-> Universal Resolver" section from [figure 1](../assets/adr-001-did-resolver/universal-resolver-sequence-diagram.puml).

 ### 1. Client implements the **full cheqd DID Resolver** as a Library into their own application